kilbot/WooCommerce-POS-Docs/en/how-to/configure/receipts/template-language.md

 Most of us are familiar with HTML which is used to render a webpage and prints to the common laser printer.
 However, HTML lacks certain instructions which are common for point of sales receipt printing, such as `line feed` and `paper cut`.
 To allow an expanded set of instructions, most thermal receipt printers use either ePOS Print or ESC/POS.
-The right template language for you will depend on your hardware.
+The right template language for you will depend on your printer.

 | Template language | Printer |
 | - | - |